 From: The mail-tag [your-name] will display the name that the person enters on the form.
 The email address must be a valid email address so we used the same email as it is being sent to for simplicity.

 Subject: Write what you want the subject of the email being sent to you to be.
-In the default, it uses the mail-tag for subject, but I took that field out of the form, so I took it out of the email subject line too.
+In the default, it uses the mail-tag for subject, but took that field out of the form.

-Additional Headers: You can leave this part alone, it is setup so if you reply to the email notification in your inbox, it will reply to the person who filled out the form.
+Additional Headers: You can leave this part alone, it is set up so if you reply to the email it sends to the person who filled out the form.